 Pre-requisite: Family Manners Foundation

-This class will introduce handler and dog teams which have mastered the lessons of the Family Manners Skills class or equivalent to the fun and challenging sport of Rally.
-All exercises in AKC Rally Novice and APDT Rally Level 1, which are performed on leash, will be covered.
+This class will introduce handler/dog teams to the fun and challenging sport of Rally as well as continue the development of more experienced students.
+All exercises in AKC Rally Novice and Intermediate and WCRL Rally Level l, which are performed on leash, will be covered.
 You will also learn the rules and regulations of the sport and have fun practicing on real rally courses.
-Whether or not you plan to rally toward your Rally Novice or Level 1 titles, you and your dog will improve your teamwork and enjoy working together.
-Class limit: 8.
+Whether or not you plan to rally on toward your Rally Novice or Level l titles, you and your dog will improve your teamwork and enjoy working together.
+It is strongly recommended that teams complete Bridging the Gap, Building Blocks, Pre-Competition/Pre-Novice or equivalent before enrolling in this class.
+Class limit: 8

 Building Blocks for Obedience